LSEG-API-Samples/Article.WebSocketAPI.CSharp.DevContainer.RTO/README.md

 You **should not** share this ```.env.devcontainer``` file to your peers or commit/push it to the version control.
 You should add the file to the ```.gitignore``` file to avoid adding it to version control or public repository accidentally.

 You can create a ```.env.devcontainer.example``` file as a template for environment variables file sharing.
 The file has the same parameters' keys as a ```.env.devcontainer``` file but without sensitive values.

 ## <a id="devcontainer_launchfile"></a>Launch and Tasks Configurations files

 VS Code has built-in debugging support for various programming languages.
 Developers can configure and save their debugging setup detail in a lunch configuration file named ```launch.json``` located in a ```.vscode``` folder of the workspace (project root folder).

-To set a devcontainer to run and debug the MarketPriceRdpGwServiceDiscoveryExample application with the .NET Core runtime, I am setting a launch.json configurations as follows:
+To set a devcontainer to run and debug the MarketPriceRdpGwServiceDiscoveryExample application with the .NET Core runtime, I am setting a launch.json configuration as follows:

 ```
 {